Injuries Sustained to Non Dominant Ring Finger

 We understand the physical and psychological impact that a workplace injury can have on you and your loved ones, and we offer an empathetic and bespoke approach to each case, ensuring you receive a service which is tailored to your individual needs.
 Beyond seeking justice and financial reparations for workplace injuries, we also help to facilitate access to private medical treatment to support your recovery.
 To learn more about how we can assist you after a workplace injury which wasn’t your fault, please contact us, and a member of our Personal Injury Team will be happy to help.

-The 2024 of The Legal 500 includes the following work highlights:
+The 2025 of the Legal 500 includes the following work highlights:

-Chambers UK 2024 rank the department in Band One in the Midlands and states ‘Lanyon Bowdler Solicitors is a leading Shropshire firm advising on an extensive breadth of personal injury cases, including high-value RTA and accident-at-work claims.
+Chambers UK 2025 rank the department in Band 1 in the Midlands and states ‘Lanyon Bowdler Solicitors is a leading Shropshire firm advising on an extensive breadth of personal injury cases, including high-value RTA and accident-at-work claims.
 The firm is particularly experienced in acting for clients with spinal and cerebral injuries.
 The team is skilled in handling military cases and accidents abroad.
-It also works alongside clinical negligence and Court of Protection teams to fully support clients’.
+It also works alongside clinical negligence and Court of Protection teams to fully support clients.’.

 Strengths